BACK

 The average property tax rate in Georgia is 0.92%, according to Rocket Mortgage.
 This places Georgia’s average property tax rate near the middle of the pack in the United States (includes District of Columbia).
 It’s important to point out that property taxes vary widely depending on the specific county of Georgia and the value of the home, so this average rate may or may not be indicative of your situation.

-In the first quarter of 2024, 1 in every 1,628 homes experienced a foreclosure filing (according to recent data from ATTOM).
-Based on this data, Georgia’s foreclosure rate is on the higher end nationwide, meaning this does pose a bit of a problem and is something to keep an eye on.
+In October of 2025, 1 in every 4,073 homes experienced a foreclosure filing (according to recent data from ATTOM).
+Based on this data, Georgia’s foreclosure rate is on the higher end nationwide.
+Georgia poses a bit of a problem ranking at number 15 in the country for foreclosure rates, and it is something to keep an eye on.

 Hottest Local Markets in Georgia